 Clicking anywhere within a case's row in a list of cases opens the Case focus drawer within the Service Console.
 Fields with an asterisk to the right of the field name (e.g., Status *, Follow Up Date *) are widget-type fields that provide data from one or more fields in the module in a different manner.

 By default, the following information is displayed in the list view for each case in the Service Console:

-Note: Serve admins and the Serve user assigned to the Service Console dashboard can configure the Cases tab lists to choose which fields to display as columns in the list view as well as the order in which they appear.
+Note: Admins and the user assigned to the Service Console dashboard can configure the Cases tab lists to choose which fields to display as columns in the list view as well as the order in which they appear.
 They can also enable or disable column freezing for the first column.

 - Number: The case's Number field

 - Status: The case's Status field, stacked beneath its priority and color-coded as follows: